-Missiles fired from Iran hit near US consulate site in Iraq - The Boston Globe
+Missiles fired from Iran hit near US Consulate site in Iraq - The Boston Globe

 Advertisement

-Kurdistan’s counterterrorism force said in a statement that 12 ballistic missiles had been fired at a point near the U.S. Consulate site, which has not being staffed yet, officials said.
+Kurdistan’s counterterrorism force said in a statement that 12 ballistic missiles had been fired at a point near the US Consulate site, which has not been staffed yet, officials said.

 The attack used ballistic missiles rather than the rockets commonly used by Iranian-backed militia groups, officials said.